 BiBox, apart from the hardware that can be easily assembled, also provides for software.
 Students have made traffic lights, automatic locking doors, smart room lights, drip irrigation systems, and asthma detectors, etc., using BiBox.

-“The BiBox hardware consists of an electronic brain, programmable wirelessly by a mobile application and multiple inputs and output accessories that can be seamlessly connected to it.
-This plug and play system are open and scalable, enabling users to ideate and create real-world projects,” said Namboodiri, who hails from Vaikom.
+“The box hardware consists of an electronic brain, programmable wirelessly by a mobile application and multiple inputs and output accessories that can be seamlessly connected to it.
+This plug-and-play system is open and scalable, enabling users to ideate and create real-world projects,” said Namboodiri, who hails from Vaikom.

 READ ALSO :

 - Where the festival lights fail to travel

 - Hard-Line Strain of Islam Gains Ground in Indonesia, World’s Largest Muslim Country

 - India overtakes the US to become second largest internet market in the world: Broadband Commission

 - This 29-year-old Pakistani blogger is shutting up hate mongers, and their war cries online

 - 8 Digital marketing tips for the recently funded startups